lifeiscontent/realworld/api/docs/feature-development/graphql/update_mutation.md

 end
 ```

-The following changes will be made to the GraphQL Schema
+the following changes will be added to the GraphQL Schema.

 ```graphql
 type Mutation {